 This almond chicken is a stir fry of chicken thigh pieces, assorted vegetables and crunchy almonds, all tossed in a savory sauce.
 A remake of the take out favorite that tastes even better than what you’d get at a restaurant!

-I love to recreate my family’s favorite Asian dishes at home, including chicken fried rice, beef and broccoli, and this easy almond chicken stir fry.
+I love to recreate my family’s favorite Asian dishes at home, including chicken fried rice, beef and broccoli, pork fried rice, and this easy almond chicken stir fry.

 A pan of almond chicken stir fry with vegetables.